founddrama/infinite-notes/content/characters/Himself.md

   * not explicit BUT : easy to interpret from those part of the narrative that Himself would have patents -- and thus: that explains why the family is so well-off
+* often rendered impotent with this obsessive idea that the world had a finite number of erections (i.e., only so many boners for the whole world) and he did not want any wasted on himself

 <h3>on Himself's Father</h3>